-Under this multi-level plan concept, the benefit accrual rate for each year of service would be greater in areas of heavy strain or larger concentrations of population than in small rural communities, so that the same amount of monthly pension relative to pay would be built up within a shorter service period.
+Under this multilevel plan concept, the benefit accrual rate for each year of service would be greater in areas of heavy strain or larger concentrations of population than in small rural communities, so that the same amount of monthly pension relative to pay would be built up within a shorter service period.
 For example, the following benefit rates and retirement age arrangements could be visualized:

-Annual Pension To tal
+Eligibility for retirement Annual pension accrual rate (percent) Total percentage pension (Normal retirement)

-Employment i Area Eligibility 1 Age for Retirement Service Accrual Percenta
+Employment area Age Service (percent) •

-Class.
-I 50 20 2.5% 50%
+Class I 50 20 2, 5 50

-Class II .
-52 25 2.0% 50%
+Class II 52 25 2.
+0 50

-Class III 55 27 1.85% 50%
+Class III 55 27 .
+1.85 50

+Class IV 60 30 1.67 50

-Each additional year worked in a Class I area would add 2.5% to the pension; in a Class II area, 2% would be added; in a Class III area, 1.85% would be added; in a Class IV area, 1.67%.
-There could be an absolute maximum of, say, 60% of final-average pay, or alternatively attainment of an age 5 years greater than shown above (regardless of service), after which no further pension would accrue.
+\Each additional year worked in a class I area would add 2.5 percent to the pension; in a class II area, 2 percent would be added; in a class III area, 1.85 percent would be added; in a class IV area, 1.67 percent.
+There could be an absolute maximum of, say, 60 percent of final-average pay, or alternatively attainment of an age 5 years greater than shown above (regardless of service), after which no further pension would accrue.